You are here

 Federal Pell Grant

 This federal entitlement program was instituted to help undergraduate matriculated students meet the cost of their education.
 Pell grants are awarded to eligible students enrolled in a full-time program (12 or more credits).
 Reduced grants are available to students enrolled part-time.
 Applicants must demonstrate financial need.
-Awards range from $287 to $2,822.50 per semester.
-Students must apply each year.
+Students must apply each year by completing the FAFSA.

 Federal SEOG (Supplemental Educational Opportunity Grant)

 This federal grant is awarded to students who are enrolled at least half-time and demonstrate the greatest financial need.
 Awards are $200 per semester.

 New York State's Tuition Assistance Program (TAP) provides grants to students to assist them in paying tuition.
 The TAP program is administered by the NY State Higher Education Services Corporation (HESC).